Reefwing-Software/Reefwing-AHRS/README.md

 Heading is similar to yaw and defined as the angle between the X Axis and magnetic north on the horizontal plane measured in a clockwise direction when viewing from the top of the drone.
 Thus, a heading angle of 0° will point towards the North, and +90° towards the East.

-The key difference between the Aircraft Reference Frame and the World Reference Frame is the origin.
-They can initially be the same point but once the drone moves, the co-ordinates will be different.

 The World Reference Frame is useful in flight planning or return to home failsafe scenarios where we need to know the location of the drone and where it came from.
 For any sort of accuracy you will need to complement the IMU with a GPS for this type of mission.
-Some filter libraries (e.g., Madgewick fusion algorithm) also expect co-ordinates in the NED format.
+Some filter libraries (e.g., the Madgewick fusion algorithm which we are using) also expect co-ordinates in the NED format.

 ## Inertial Navigation